clairesunstudio/slidev-dataviz/week2-dataviz-qual.md

 - Related Dataviz:

 <!--
- A Venn Diagram is a diagram that visually displays all the possible logical relationships between a collection of sets.
+ A Venn Diagram is a diagram that visually displays the logical relationships between a collection of sets.
 Each set is typically represented with a circle.
 Contained within each set is a collection of objects or charateristics.

 -->